rgeirhos/texture-vs-shape/README.md

     model_B = "resnet50_trained_on_SIN_and_IN"
     model_C = "resnet50_trained_on_SIN_and_IN_then_finetuned_on_IN"
 ```
 These correspond to the models reported in Table 2 of the paper (method details in Section A.5 of the Appendix).
 Additionally, AlexNet and VGG-16 trained on SIN are provided.
+Please note that the overall performance of those two models is not great since the hyperparameters used during training were likely suboptimal.
+The top1/top5 performance of VGG-16 trained on SIN and evaluated on ImageNet are: Prec@1 52.260 Prec@5 76.390 (evaluated on SIN: Prec@1 48.958 Prec@5 73.092).

 We used the [PyTorch ImageNet training script](https://github.com/pytorch/examples/tree/master/imagenet)  to train the models.
 These are the training hyperparameters: